Diocese of Boise: 1860 to 1900

 With the discovery of gold in the Boise Basin in 1862, tens of thousands of miners flooded the area, including large numbers of Irish Catholics.
 Due to the area's growth, President Abraham Lincoln created the Territory of Idaho in 1863.
 That same year, the first church for the European Catholics, St. Joseph's, was built in the booming mining town of Idaho City.

 Pope Pius IX in 1868 erected the Vicariate Apostolic of Idaho and Montana, covering a vast area west of the Northern Rockies.
 At that time, both the territory and the apostolic vicariate included the current state of Idaho and the western portions of Montana and Wyoming.
-The pope named Louis Lootens of the Archdiocese of San Francisco as the first vicar apostolic.
+The pope named Louis Lootens as the first vicar apostolic.
 When the vicariate was established, the population of Idaho was approximately 20,000, of whom only 1,500 were Catholic.

 By the 1870s, the Idaho gold rush had ended, miners were leaving the territory and its towns were drying up.
 When Lootens' health began to fail, the Vatican allowed him to resign from the vicariate in 1876.
 The vicariate would be without a bishop for the next eight years.

 In 1887, Pope Leo XIII appointed Alphonse Glorieux as the second vicar apostolic of Idaho and Montana.
 Glorieux designated Boise as his see city.
 On August 23, 1893, Leo XIII erected the Diocese of Boise, covering the entire state of Idaho.
 He appointed Glorieux as its first bishop.
 At that time, there were approximately 7,000 registered Catholics in the state.
 In 1894, the Sisters of the Holy Cross opened St. Alphonsus Hospital, the first hospital in Boise.